ironwolf86/RP4Win/README.md

 | sega cd | C:\RP4Win\RetroArch\system\us_scd1_9210.bin (or rename to bios_CD_U.bin) OR <br/>eu_mcd1_9210.bin (or rename to bios_CD_E.bin) OR <br/>jp_mcd1_9112.bin (or rename to bios_CD_J.bin) for Europe and Japan respectively |
 | Sega Saturn | C:\RP4Win\RetroArch\system\saturn_bios.bin |

-### Once the automated installer is done simply double click EmulationStation on your desktop
+### Once the automated installer is done simply double click the EmulationStation icon on your desktop

 #### The List Of Features Is As Follows: